truffle-box/drizzle-box/README.md

-# Drizzle Test Box
+# React Truffle Box

-All truffle boxes come with Truffle, Webpack and React.
-This box adds react-router, redux and redux-auth-wrapper for authentication powered by a smart contract.
-Great for building your own auth system.

-// Install boxes
-// Install geth
-  // Genesis params
-  // article Link
-// What this does
+This box comes with everything you need to start using smart contracts from a react app with Drizzle.
+It includes `drizzle`, `drizzle-react` and `drizzle-react-components` to give you a complete overview of Drizzle's capabilities.

 ## Installation

-1. Install truffle and an ethereum client.
-For local development, try EthereumJS TestRPC.
+1. Install Truffle and Ganache CLI globally.
+If you prefer, the graphical version of Ganache works as well!
     ```javascript
-    npm install -g truffle // Version 3.0.5+ required.
+    npm install -g truffle
-    npm install -g ethereumjs-testrpc
+    npm install -g ganache-cli
     ```

-2. Clone or download the truffle box of your choice.
+2. Download the box.
+This also takes care of installing the necessary dependencies.
     ```javascript
-    git clone [repo]
+    truffle unbox drizzle
     ```

-3. Install the node dependencies.
+3. Run the development blockchain, we recommend passing in a blocktime.
+Otherwise, its difficult to track things like loading indicators because Ganache will mine instantly.
     ```javascript
-    npm install
+    // 3 second blocktime.
+    ganache-cli -b 3
     ```

-4. Compile and migrate the contracts.
+4. Compile and migrate the smart contracts.
+Note inside the development console we don't preface commands with `truffle`.
     ```javascript
     truffle compile
     truffle migrate
     ```

-5. Run the webpack server for front-end hot reloading.
-For now, smart contract changes must be manually recompiled and migrated.
+5. Run the webpack server for front-end hot reloading (outside the development console).
+Smart contract changes must be manually recompiled and migrated.
     ```javascript
+    // Serves the front-end on http://localhost:3000
     npm run start
     ```

-6. Jest is included for testing React components and Truffle's own suite is incldued for smart contracts.
-Be sure you've compile your contracts before running jest, or you'll receive some file not found errors.
+6. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
+Note the command varies slightly if you're in or outside of the development console.
     ```javascript
-    // Runs Jest for component tests.
+    // If inside the development console.
-    npm run test
+    test

-    // Runs Truffle's test suite for smart contract tests.
+    // If outside the development console..
     truffle test
     ```

+7. Jest is included for testing React components.
+Compile your contracts before running Jest, or you may receive some file not found errors.
+    ```javascript
+    // Run Jest outside of the development console for front-end component tests.
+    npm run test
+    ```

-7. To build the application for production, use the build command.
+8. To build the application for production, use the build command.
 A production build will be in the build_webpack folder.
     ```javascript
     npm run build
     ```

 ## FAQ

+* __Where do I find more information about Drizzle?__

+    Check out our [documentation](http://truffleframework.com/docs/drizzle/overview) or any of the three repositories ([`drizzle`](https://github.com/trufflesuite/drizzle), [`drizzle-react`](https://github.com/trufflesuite/drizzle-react), [`drizzle-react-components`](https://github.com/trufflesuite/drizzle-react-components)).

 * __Why is there both a truffle.js file and a truffle-config.js file?__

-    Truffle requires the truffle.js file be named truffle-config on Windows machines.
-Feel free to delete the file that doesn't correspond to your platform.
+    `truffle-config.js` is a copy of `truffle.js` for compatibility with Windows development environments.
+Feel free to it if it's irrelevant to your platform.

 * __Where is my production build?__